BTW-Community/Slightly_Better_Terrible_Tools/README.md

     - Solid stone-like blocks
     - Shatterable blocks
     - Web blocks
+- Iron and diamond chisels now harvest whole ores
+  - This was done to match their use as viable diamond-harvesters already.
+  - It gives you a reason to use them up and hints at their existing gem-harvesting use.

 **Planned Changes/Features**
 - Add a tiered damage system to shovels and axes to make you not as hesitant to use them on soft, easy materials.